-However, in our experiments we found that a decoupling group generated by a subgroup of $\mathcal{L}$ and a subgroup of $\mathcal{S}$ works better in practice because of its robustness and ability to suppress crosstalk.
-The next section is dedicated to demonstrating experimentally how the hybrid QEC-LDD protocol results in a significant fidelity enhancement of entangled logical qubits.
+For our experiments, while sequences utilizing the full LDD/NDD group can be constructed (see \cref{app:full-LDD}), we instead use a subgroup-NDD, generated by a subgroup of $\mL$ and a subgroup of $\mS$.
+This subgroup NDD works better in practice because of its robustness and ability to suppress crosstalk.
+This section is dedicated to demonstrating experimentally how our hybrid QED + subgroup-NDD protocol results in a significant fidelity enhancement of entangled logical qubits.